apache/beam/learning/prompts/code-explanation/java/11_io_jdbc.md

     void setSourcePassword(String password);
   }
 ```

-In the `main` method, the `PipelineOptionsFactory` is used to create a `ReadFromJdbcPartitionOptions` object from the command-line arguments.
+In the `main method`, the `PipelineOptionsFactory` class creates a `ReadFromJdbcPartitionOptions` object from the command-line arguments.
 The `Pipeline.create` method creates a new pipeline with the specified options.
-The `DataSourceConfiguration` is created using the options for the JDBC source.
+The `DataSourceConfiguration` class represents a configuration object that encapsulates the necessary information for establishing the connection to the JDBC source.

 ```java
  ReadFromJdbcPartitionOptions options =